 - CentOS 7: sudo nano /usr/pgsql-10/share/postgresql.conf

-This error can also be generated when the connection is blocked by a firewall.
+PostgreSQL will not be able to connect to the server when the connection is blocked by a firewall.
 Note that all Cloud Servers are affected by the default Firewall Policy which is controlled from the Cloud Panel.

 Cloud backup from IONOS